Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 #### Register the TodoListService web API

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-4. Click the Applications tab.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
-7. Enter a friendly name for the application, for example "TodoListService", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
+4. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
+For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
+Click on **Create** to create the application.
-9. For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
-Click OK to complete the registration.
-10. While still in the Azure portal, click the Configure tab of your application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+6. Find the Application ID value and copy it to the clipboard.
-12. Create a new key for the application.
-Save the configuration so you can view the key value.
-Save this aside for when you configure the project in Visual Studio.
+7. From the Settings menu, choose **Keys** and add a key - select a key duration of either 1 year or 2 years.
+When you save this page, the key value will be displayed, copy and save the value in a safe location - you will need this key later to configure the project in Visual Studio - this key value will not be displayed again, nor retrievable by any other means, so please record it as soon as it is visible from the Azure Portal.

 NOTE:  In this sample, the TodoListService makes a delegated identity call to the Graph API to read the user's profile.
-By default, when the TodoListService is registered with Active Directory, it is configured to request this permission in the "Permissions to Other Applications" configuration section.
-If you modify the TodoListService to call a different API, or if you build your own service that makes an On Behalf Of call, the service it calls and the permissions it requires must be added to the "Permissions to Other Applications" configuration in Azure AD.
+By default, when the TodoListService is registered with Active Directory, it is configured to request this permission in the "Required Permissions" configuration section.
+If you modify the TodoListService to call a different API, or if you build your own service that makes an On Behalf Of call, the service it calls and the permissions it requires must be added to the "Required Permissions" configuration in Azure AD.

 #### Register the TodoListClient app

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-4. Click the Applications tab.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, for example "TodoListClient-DotNet", select "Native Client Application", and click next.
-8. For the Redirect URI, enter `http://TodoListClient`.
-Click finish.
-9. Click the Configure tab of the application.
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
+4. Enter a friendly name for the application, for example 'TodoListClient-DotNet' and select 'Native' as the Application Type.
+For the redirect URI, enter `https://TodoListClient`.
+Please note that the Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
+Click on **Create** to create the application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+6. Find the Application ID value and copy it to the clipboard.
-11. In "Permissions to Other Applications", click "Add Application."
-Select "Other" in the "Show" dropdown, and click the upper check mark.
-Locate & click on the TodoListService, and click the bottom check mark to add the application.
-Select "Access TodoListService" from the "Delegated Permissions" dropdown, and save the configuration.
+7. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
+Then, click on  **Select Permissions** and select 'Access TodoListService'.

 ### Step 4:  Configure the sample to use your Azure AD tenant